yashkulkarni1005/Stereo-vision-based-Object-Detection-and-Distance-Estimation-algorithm/README.md

 In present world object detection and distance estimation in Autonomous vehicles (AVs) play a pivotal role.
-In order to prevent the collision in autonomous vehicle there is a need for an intelligence that is to be given to autonomous vehicles so that vehicle can identify the object ahead, cla.ssify them and estimate the distance of object as well.
+In order to prevent the collision in autonomous vehicle there is a need for an intelligence that is to be given to autonomous vehicles so that vehicle can identify the objects ahead, classify them and estimate the distance of objects as well.
 In order to achieve this present system heavily rely on LIDAR, RADAR and cameras.
-Even though LIDAR sensors are widely used in present autonomous vehicles when compared to camera based system there are some disadvantage like higher cost and shorter perception range .In order to overcome these disadvantages LIDAR, We propose an algorithm to calculate the distance of the detected object and implementing on the Nvidia ACX development kit with help of Intel Realsense D-435 stereo camera.
+Even though LIDAR sensors are widely used in present autonomous vehicles when compared to camera based system there are some disadvantage like higher cost and shorter perception range .In order to overcome these disadvantages of LIDAR, we propose an algorithm to calculate the distance of the detected object and implementing on the Nvidia ACX development kit with help of Intel Realsense D-435 stereo camera.